Don’t you just love preparing for the new year?

-That’s why I love to spend some time to intentionally prep for the new year.
+That’s why I love to spend some time to intentionally prepping for the new year.

 Also, it’s nice to close out the year, complete tasks, and just put a nice pretty bow on things to start the new year nice and fresh.

-Here are 18 things to do that aren’t hard, but will help you start the new year off feeling accomplished and ready for awesome and amazing things to happen in the new year!
+Here are 18 things to do that aren’t hard, but will help you start the new year off feeling accomplished and ready for awesome things to happen in the new year!

 18 Tasks To Help As You’re Preparing for the New Year